NVIDIA-AI-IOT/jetbot/platforms/nvidia_jetbot/README.md

 <a href="images/JB3-Assy_16-5.JPG"><img src="images/JB3-Assy_16-5.JPG" height="256" style="height:256px;"></a>

-The NVIDIA JetBot is the original JetBot.
-It is a DIY kit that costs roughly $250 in parts *including* Jetson Nano.
+NVIDIA JetBot is a DIY kit that costs roughly $250 in parts *including* Jetson Nano.
 Most parts are purchased from popular online vendors, while a few parts like the Chassis are 3D printed.